highcharts/connectors-morningstar/docs/connectors/morningstar.md

 ## Installation

 You can load the connectors in three equivalent ways.
-Pick whichever fits your project setup.
-The resulting `HighchartsConnectors.Morningstar.*` and `HighchartsConnectors.MorningstarDWS.*` namespaces are the same in all cases.
+Choose whichever best fits your project setup.
+Regardless of the loading method, connectors are exposed through the `HighchartsConnectors.Morningstar.*` and `HighchartsConnectors.MorningstarDWS.*` namespaces.
+Whether a connector can fetch data depends on your API access.

 ### 1. ES module (recommended for app projects)